vipickering/vincentp/_posts/2013-10-24-my-front-end-development-process-start-to-finish.md

 As with most web professionals, I use [GitHub](http://github.com){:rel="external"} to store and manage my code with the [GitHub client for OSX](http://mac.github.com){:rel="external"}.
 I don't mind using the terminal, but I'm not a masochist, I'd rather click the sync button than spend a few minutes remembering and typing in terminal commands if I don't have to.

-Absolutely the fastest and most consistent way to build a site is to take apart all the constituent components and create a "ウィジェット" page.
+Absolutely the fastest and most consistent way to build a site is to take apart all the constituent components and create a "component" page.
 This page usually consists of all the elements your site will be made up of, removing the grid, which can be added at the end.

 Building all the components on a single page yields a huge number of positive results: